toolpath/syil/README.md

 ![masterToolCalibration](images/master_tool_z_calibration.jpg)

 The macro will record the reference height of that artifact in the global variable @5109.
+It will also record the XY position into the extended work offset you configured in the `PROBECONFIG` macro (default is G54P99).
 Then it will raise the spindle and ask you to do a manual tool change to the probe (i.e. remove the master gauge tool).
 Finally it will do a protected move down toward the artifact to calibrate the probe z offset and store it in the tool length of your perscribed probe tool number.